Stephen H. Weed

 Stephen Hinsdale Weed (November 17, 1831 – July 2, 1863) was a career military officer in the United States Army.
+He fought in the Seminole Wars and the Utah War.
 He was killed defending Little Round Top during the Battle of Gettysburg in the American Civil War.

 Early life and career

 Weed was born in Potsdam, New York, the second of four children born to John Kilbourne and Charity Winslow Weed.
 He was appointed to the United States Military Academy, graduating 27th of 46 students in the Class of 1854.
 Among his classmates were ten other future Civil War generals, including Oliver O. Howard and J.E.B.
 Stuart.
 He received a brevet rank of second lieutenant and was assigned to the 2nd U.S. Artillery on July 1, 1854.
 He served on frontier duty in Texas.
 In December, he received his regular rank of second lieutenant in the 4th U.S. Artillery.

 Two years later, he was promoted to first lieutenant and fought in Florida in the Seminole Wars in 1856–57.
 He was engaged in quelling the Kansas disturbances in 1858.
 By now a combat veteran commanding Battery B, 4th U.S. Artillery, he participated in the Utah War, helping restore order to the territory.
 He saw action again fighting Indians at the Battle of Egan Station in the Utah Territory on August 11, 1860, and at the Battle of Deep Creek on September 6, 1860.